 Loss of Electronic and Paper Information

 While out to dinner on a Friday evening, a key financial employee of a B2C business left their backpack in a parked car.
-The backpack contained a computer with downloaded files as well as paper reports, both revealing the personal information of customers and employees.
-The car window is smashed and the backpack is stolen.
+The backpack contained a computer with downloaded files and paper reports, both of which revealed the personal information of customers and employees.
+The car window is smashed, and the backpack is stolen.

 When the employee discovers the theft upon their return to their parked car, they call law enforcement to report the crime.
-The employee also sends an email to “[email protected],” via an IMAP integration to Radar® Privacy, and includes the key incident information, along with pictures of the initial police report and the car window.
-The employee received a confirmation email that the incident was indeed received by the Radar® platform, and therefore in the hands of the privacy team.
-Additionally, the privacy team received an alert via Microsoft Teams of the created incident to ensure the investigation and assessment process would not be delayed until the privacy team returned Monday morning.
+The employee also sends an email to “[email protected]” via an IMAP integration with Radar® Privacy, including key incident information and pictures of the initial police report and the car window.
+The employee received a confirmation email that the incident was indeed received by the Radar platform and, therefore, in the hands of the privacy team.
+Additionally, the privacy team received an alert via Microsoft Teams of the created incident to ensure the investigation and assessment process would not be delayed until the privacy team returned on Monday morning.

-The affected company’s Microsoft Teams and IMAP email integrations to Radar® Privacy enabled this timely data incident reporting that otherwise may have been delayed for several days over the weekend.
-And, thanks to the patented Radar® Breach Guidance Engine, the privacy team was able to swiftly determine whether or not to notify regulators, and within what timeframe.
+The affected company’s Microsoft Teams and IMAP email integrations with Radar Privacy enabled timely data incident reporting that would otherwise have been delayed for several days over the weekend.
+And thanks to the patented Radar Breach Guidance Engine, the privacy team was able to swiftly determine whether to notify regulators and within what timeframe.

 Schedule a Demo to Streamline Your Incident Management Processes